Martijncvv/crypto-explorer-extension-V2/README.md

 # Cryptocurrency Explorer Chrome Extension V2
 Discover a world of in-depth, real-time (on-chain) information about your favorite cryptocurrencies and NFTs with the Crypto Tracker.
-This easy-to-use tool simplifies blockchain data, giving you key insights at the tip of your fingers, all from your browser at any page.
+This easy-to-use tool simplifies cryptocurrency data, giving you key insights at the tip of your fingers, all from your browser at any page.

 Features
 - Hotkeys Integration: Simply select a ticker (BTC, ETH, DOGE) and press Ctrl+Shift+DownKey (or Command+Shift+DownKey for Mac) to display the related information instantly.
 You can also access the extension via the menu icon or hotkeys.